 How much space to leave between deck boards?
 This is the most asked question about installing a deck.
-The easy answer is 1/4″.
+The easy answer is 1/4″ or about 6 mm.
 But that answer doesn’t take into account a lot of factors and can pose problems further down the road.
 The moisture content of the decking boards, how long they have had time to acclimate to your environment.
 How much sun the deck receives, how much rain, temperature swings throughout a day, ventilation beneath the deck, and so much more.
 All of these factors will effect the amount of space you put between your deck boards.
 Ever have a customer tell you the following when beginning a deck installation?

 “I want no gap between the boards” or,

 “I want a 1/4″ gap between my deck boards”